 - Someone was injured or killed

-- It’s your fourth DUI in a 10-year period
+- It’s your fourth DUI in 10 years

 - You have a prior felony DUI on your record

-It’s possible, though you must meet certain requirements.
+It is possible, though you must meet specific requirements.
 First, you must have finished all of your probation requirements, paid your fines, served any jail time, and any other requirements set by the court as part of your punishment.

 Then you will need to formally approach the court for an expungement.
-It’s best to do this with a criminal lawyer with experience in expungements.
+It is best to do this with a criminal lawyer with experience in expungements.
 Some DUI attorneys can also help you with this.

-Once your case is expunged, it hides the records from most searches and you don’t have to mention it as part of a background check.
+Once your case is expunged, it hides the records from most searches, and you do not have to mention it as part of a background check.
 However, it may not restore all rights.
 The DMV may still suspend or revoke your license, for example.

-What to Do If You’ve Been Charged with Misdemeanor DUI
+What to Do if You Have Been Charged with Misdemeanor DUI

 Have you been charged with misdemeanor DUI?
-We can connect you with an experienced Los Angeles DUI lawyer and get you a FREE consultation.
-Fill out the form to the right or call our team to get your free consultation today.
+We can connect you with an experienced Los Angeles DUI lawyer and get you a 100% free consultation.
+Please fill out our convenient contact form or call our team for your free consultation today.